pyta-uoft/website/index.md

 ### E1111: Assignment from no return {#E1111}

-This error occurs when you assign to a function call with the inferred function does not return an object.
+This error occurs when you assign a variable the return value of a function call, but the function never returns anything.
 This error is similar to E1128.
 In the following example, f() does not return anything.
-As a result, x has no value if we assign x f().
+As a result, `x` always gets the value `None`.

 ~~~~ {include="E1111_assignment_from_no_return"}
 ~~~~